 This is not an inconsiderable challenge in the political climate of 2016.
 In her comment on my post last week on Donald Trump, reader Joan Voight suggested the more interesting and perhaps more important story of this season is not Trump himself, but the Trump voters.
 What are they about?

-I know how many people opposed to Trump view his backers: as idiots.
+I know the stance many Trump opponents take in viewing his backers: they’re idiots.
 And racists and sexists and xenophobes.

 Well, all candidates have their fringe.
 But reality, including the reality inside any given voter’s head, is always more complicated than that.
 And self-righteous judgmentalism doesn’t go far in today’s world.
 (Just ask Ted Cruz.)